Beckah Shae

-Rebecca Shocklee (born September 1, 1978, née Wilson), known professionally by her stage name Beckah Shae, is an American Christian-pop-worship singer-songwriter.
+Rebecca Shocklee (born September 1, 1978, née Wilson), known professionally by her stage name Beckah Shae, is an American Contemporary Christian music singer-songwriter.
 She is signed to the independent record label Shae Shoc Records she co-owns with her husband and producer Jack Shocklee.

 History

 Shae received her first Dove Award nomination in 2011 in the category of Urban Recorded Song of the Year for "Life".
 She also appeared on Jonny Lang's Turn Around (A&M), TobyMac's "Funky Jesus Music", Tonight (ForeFront) and joined him onstage for a performance at the 2010 GMA Dove Awards.
 Shae co-wrote several songs and featured on the title-track of Montell Jordan's album, Shake Heaven (Victory World Music), and is currently featured on Byron "Mr. Talkbox" Chambers' EP Show Me the Way on the track "Everything Works Together".
 Shae also appears on the movie soundtrack I'm in Love with a Church Girl.

 The single "#putyourloveglasseson" was released on April 12, 2011.